tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The security of SSL 3.0 {{SSL3}} is considered insufficient for the reasons enumerated in {{RFC7568}}, and MUST NOT be negotiated for any reason.

-Implementations MUST NOT send a ClientHello.client_version or ServerHello.server_version set to { 3, 0 } or less.
-Any endpoint receiving a Hello message with ClientHello.client_version or ServerHello.server_version set to { 3, 0 } MUST respond
+Implementations MUST NOT send a ClientHello.max_supported_version or ServerHello.version set to { 3, 0 } or less.
+Any endpoint receiving a Hello message with ClientHello.max_supported_version or ServerHello.version set to { 3, 0 } MUST respond
 with a "protocol_version" alert message and close the connection.

 Implementations MUST NOT use the Truncated HMAC extension, defined in